HugoNip/SceneView_Unity3D/README.md

 # Scene View in VR

 **Introduction**
-This project shows a simple example of HTC VIVE HMD for navigation in a scene using two controllers.
+This project shows a simple example of using controllers to navigate in a virtual environment.

 ![Capture1-1.png](https://github.com/HugoNip/SceneView_Unity3D/blob/master/figure/Capture1-1.png)